When Was NIST 800-53 Created?

 Conclusion

-NIST 800-53 was created in 2005 as a comprehensive set of security controls and guidelines for federal information systems.
+NIST cybersecurity framework 800-53 was created in 2005 as a comprehensive set of security controls and guidelines for federal information systems.
 It has since been revised and updated several times to address emerging threats and technologies.
 To ensure the security of your organization's information systems, it is crucial to familiarize yourself with the latest version of NIST 800-53 and implement its recommended controls.
 Visit the official NIST website for more information and resources.